mathgeotop/mathgeotop.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 My name is FAN,Yuxin.
-I studied at [Shanghai University of Economics and Finance](https://www.sufe.edu.cn/) in the [School of Economics](https://econ.sufe.edu.cn/) from 2019-2023.
+I studied at [Shanghai University of Finance and Economics](https://www.sufe.edu.cn/) in the [School of Economics](https://econ.sufe.edu.cn/) from 2019-2023.
 After that, I move to [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html) to study [mathematics](https://www.math.cuhk.edu.hk/) from August 1st.
 My research interest lies in inverse problems, machine learning, Mathematical Statistics, statistics for PDEs and inverse problems.

 You can find our group website here: [group website](https://www.math.cuhk.edu.hk/~btjin/).
 You can contact me by email: [Email](yxfan@math.cuhk.edu.hk).